 If this is your expectation of what owning a Maine Coon cat is like however, you are in for a shock since this breed differs substantially from other cat breeds.
 For starters, the Maine Coon is very dog-like in its mannerisms, and as a breed, they require high levels of attention.

 For those of you with limited experience of the Maine Coon cat breed, read on to discover 14 explanations that might explain why does my Maine Coon meow so much?

 Maine Coon cats are highly sociable felines, who require a lot of attention from their owners.
 You do not have to be entertaining them all the time via play etc, however, they will want to be sat next to you, simply watching what you are up to.

-This curious cat breed like to be involved in the action since it stops them becoming bored, and potentially destructive.
+These curious cats like to be involved in the action since it stops them from becoming bored and potentially destructive.
 Therefore, if the door to a room you are working in is closed, your Maine Coon will likely meow a lot (a.k.a. chirp or trill) until you let them in.

 For other smaller, but mental and physical stimulation, take a look at my other article on the 5 best toys for Maine Coon cats.

 2. Check Your Maine Coon’s Food Bowl